act-rules/act-rules.github.io/_rules/device-motion-disabled-c249d5.md

 ## Expectation 1

-For each registered [device orientation event][device orientation] or [device motion event][device motion] in the test target there exists a set of one or more [instruments][instrument] to prevent any results of the event within a 10 minute time span.
+For each registered [device orientation event][device orientation] or [device motion event][device motion] in the test target there exists a set of one or more [instruments][instrument] to prevent any results of the event within a 10 minute time span of the [event firing][].

 **Note:** The same [instrument][] can be used to disable more than one event.